kassko/data-mapper/EXAMPLE.md

 private array $fullProfile = [];
 ```

-### DataSource Candidates (Discriminator-Based Selection)
+### DataSource Candidates (Rule-Based Selection)

-Select a data source dynamically based on context or conditions:
+Select a data source dynamically based on context or conditions.
+When no rule matches, `defaultCandidate` is used:

 ```php
 use Kassko\DataMapper\Attribute\DataSourcesStore;